ndrakos/blog/_posts/2021-02-10-A_Closer_Look_At_Beta_Part_IV.md

 ## Dust

-Overall, $$beta$$ should mainly depend on age, metallicity, and dust.
+Overall, $$\beta$$ should mainly depend on age, metallicity, and dust.
 Brighter, more massive galaxies are older, have higher metallicities and more dust and are therefore redder (shallower slopes).

 To see the affect of dust, I set the dust parameter to zero, and otherwise kept the same method here is the resulting plot:

 <img src="{{ site.baseurl }}/assets/plots/20210210_MUV_nodust.png">

 Clearly this is a lot worse, with the galaxies being too bright with steeper UV slopes.
+I need to figure out how to compare my results to observations of dust properties in order to see if my dust parameters are reasonable.
 Interestingly, the upturn in the relation is not as pronounced though, so maybe this is not solely a resolution issue.